Although men are statistically more at risk of sleep apnea, women are much more likely to be misdiagnosed or undiagnosed.

 It’s about time we let go of the idea that sleep apnea is only a problem for men.
 Women, especially the elderly, and those who are pregnant have higher risk factors that associated with sleep apnea, like obesity and hypertension that poses a high risk.

-Health enthusiast Zachary McGavin is a blogger who writes blog posts about promoting personal health and lifestyle.
-His main concerns are sleeping patterns and all that is related to it.
-Zach recommends checking different sites like Beds Online in finding beds suited for a person’s needs and standards in sleeping.
+Zachary McGavin is a blogger who likes to write about promoting personal health and lifestyle.
+His main interests are sleeping patterns and everything related.
 He also likes to play with his pets in his free time.